gost-dom/browser/README.md

 entire stack, including how middlewares affect the behaviour, verifying, and supporting refactoring of e.g., authentication logic.

-## Looking for sponsors

-This tool has reached a level where it can be used to test some web applications with JavaScript, e.g., simple HTMX applications.
-But there is still a lot to build to support just the most relevant Web APIs.

-I've made good progress because of too much spare time; but that will not last.
-If I could find enough sponsors, it could mean the difference between continued development, or death 😢

-For companies wanting to sponsor, I can send formal invoices too.
-More information on the project's [Sponsor page](https://gostdom.net/sponsor)

 ## Getting started

 - Read [Getting Started]